Baked Salmon in Foil

 • Preheat oven to 400°F.

 • Place a large piece of foil on top of a sheet pan.
-Toss chard and chickpeas with vinegar, olive oil, capers, garlic, and salt.
+In a mixing bowl, toss chard and chickpeas with vinegar, olive oil, capers, garlic, and salt.
 Spread out on one half of the sheet pan.

 • Top chard and chickpeas with salmon.
 Season salmon with some salt and pepper and top with the lemon slices.